 - Wash your hands frequently and thoroughly

-Washing your hands with soap and warm water (for at least 20 seconds) throughout the day and especially after using the restroom, can help prevent the spread of C. diff.
+Washing your hands with soap and warm water (for at least 20 seconds) throughout the day, before you eat, and especially after using the restroom, can help prevent the spread of C. diff.

 - Keep surfaces clean